Mediterranean Diet for Menopause: Your Body Changed. Your Eating Should Too

 - Another study found women eating a plant-heavy diet were 14% more likely to eliminate symptoms within a year.

-These effects aren’t massive—but they’re a meaningful bonus on top of the long-term health protection.
+These effects aren’t massive, or a cure—but they’re a meaningful bonus on top of the long-term health protection.

 How to get started with the Mediterranean diet?